 The collaborative works of Assmann and Strijbos are the result of an empirical and on-going research in the fields of kinetic art, light and perception.
 In their installations the artists focus on creating new media for audio-visual compositions, which are mostly based on internal interaction between different components like motion, light and mechanics.
 The results can be seen as a form of visual music, an abstract intervention that evolves over time and in space, which have a direct influence on the senses.

 The kinetic installations of the duo have a strong geometric visual language and are based on extensive experiments within the visual domain.
-Trough an interaction between the artists and the work created, new forms and objects emerge.
+Through a development over time between the artists and the work created, new forms and objects emerge.
 Like in their Moiré Studies & Fading Shadows series Assmann and Strijbos develop different machines, which invoke visual distortion and play with the visual senses and made into large-scale installations.

 The installation is based on rotating lights and shadowplay and comes forth from the stroboscopic effect.
 For their new work they focus on combining these techniques in a spatial circular composition for the five light machines, resulting in mechanically moving creatures of light through which the audience can wander.